bogdanTsyganok/FinalExam/README.txt

 Running:
 Open the .sln file, run in release and x64 configuration OR
-Unzip the output zip and run .exe
+Unzip the Executable.zip and run .exe

 Controls: